Cherrytree56567/MX-Keyboard/README.md

 # MX Keyboard
-A cool Keyboard made in KiCad, OnShape and Blender
+A Keyboard I made for Hackboard.
+It has a built-in USB C Hub and has Hotswap support.
 ![gif](https://hc-cdn.hel1.your-objectstorage.com/s/v3/feea19395a16cd392c0e3264e8fdf9a931bc45ca_0001-0180.gif)

 ## Info